-Yale students can apply to join the Education Studies Scholars Intensive Certificate in the fall of their sophomore year.
-The Scholars Intensive is capped at a seminar size to facilitate close advising and community learning, and it is ideal for students with extensive curricular, practice, and research interests in education who want to commit a substantial amount of their time at Yale towards this focus, culminating in a senior capstone.
+Yale students can apply to join the Education Studies Scholars Intensive Certificate in the fall of their sophomore and junior year.
+The Scholars Intensive is capped at a seminar size to facilitate advising and community learning, and it is ideal for students with extensive curricular, practice, and research interests in education who want to commit a substantial amount of their time at Yale towards this focus, culminating in a senior capstone.

 Each cohort of Education Studies Scholars consists of 20-25 students from majors across the humanities, social sciences, and sciences with a range of educational interests.

-Community engagement, through the summer or year-long field experience, coordinated with an Education Studies mentor, Dwight Hall, or the Office of Career Strategy, offers students greater purpose, perspective and humility in their academic studies.
+Community engagement, through the summer or year-long field experience, coordinated with an Education Studies mentor, Dwight Hall, or the Office of Career Strategy, offers students greater purpose, perspective, and humility in their academic studies.
 This field experience can take place before or after acceptance to the Scholars Intensive Certificate.

 Though the Scholars Intensive Certificate does not provide teacher certification, completion of the program is recognized on Yale transcripts.
 After graduation, 90% of Education Studies Scholars go into education immediately after graduation.
 They become preK-12 teachers in a variety of school settings; they also enter PhD programs or law school, work in think tanks, education or political consulting, educational technology, journalism, non-profits, and government, among other fields.

 Following Yale guidelines about combining programs, Yale students may participate in a total of 3 academic programs including majors and certificates.

 - one EDST elective each in Social Contexts & Policy & Individuals and Society (see a list of courses by category)

 Up to two courses may be counted for both Education Studies and the students’ major.
 One of the two elective courses may be taken Credit/D/Fail.
 EDST 110, 261, and the senior capstone seminars must all be taken for a letter grade.